Please note that Tapas no longer supports Internet Explorer.

 “Don’t worry, sir.
 We’ve got this,” Eren said confidently.

 We climbed into Gilbert’s tiny car and drove down snow-covered streets.
 Frost clung to the buildings, the road, even the trees.
 When we turned into his driveway, the house appeared through the snowy haze—surrounded by tall, dark trees, their branches drooping under the weight of white powder.
-The roof was blanketed in snow.
-The yard too.
+The roof was blanketed in snow just like the yard.

 He parked in front of the garage and motioned for us to get out.